Poor workmanship is actually helping our timber furniture businesss!

 Can you view your timber prior to its use?

-• Glue.
-Some glue is far superior to others allowing a degree of flexibility thus allowing the timber to move seasonally preventing cracking and superior strength withstanding great strain.
+• Glue: Some glues are far superior to others, allowing a degree of flexibility, thus allowing the timber to move seasonally, preventing cracking and providing superior strength, withstanding great strain.

-• Hardware.
-Screws for timber feature a different type of thread and point than those developed for metals, so they grip better and last longer in rot-prone environments.
+• Hardware: Screws for timber feature a different type of thread and point than those developed for metals, so they grip better and last longer in rot-prone environments.
 Screws are available in many materials and coatings.
-For example outdoor tables should always have galvanized screws.
+For example, outdoor tables should always have galvanised screws.
 Teak furniture stainless steel is best.
-Zink screws are rust resistant however if the coating is damaged it will rust.
+Zinc screws are rust-resistant; however, if the coating is damaged, they will rust.

 • Drawer runners vary greatly in quality and use.
 We recommend Blum because of quality, options and warranty.
-Drawers are important to research because solid hardwood weighs more than Plywood or Pine so check the maximum weight the drawer runner can hold.
+Drawers are important to research because solid hardwood weighs more than Plywood or Pine, so check the maximum weight the drawer runner can hold.
 Fully extendable drawer runners give enhanced access to the entire drawer.
-Soft close drawer runners prevent fingers being slammed.
+Soft-close drawer runners prevent fingers from being slammed.
 Push catch drawer runners mean no need for handles (for aesthetics or practicality).

 I’ve put together a downloadable handy checklist.